 Epiphany Pilates has a 3-hour cancellation policy for group class reservations and a 24-hour cancellation policy for private/semi-private session reservations.
 Clients who late cancel or “no show” will be given a strike on their account.
 If a client accumulates three (3) strikes, their account will be blocked.
 In order to unblock the account, clients will have to contact the studio.
-For clients with a 5- or 10-class package or private/semi-private Pilates package, each missed class/session due to a late cancel or “no show” will be forfeited.
-For clients with a basic monthly membership, a $20 penalty will be assessed before the account will be unblocked.
-For clients with a premium monthly membership, a $35 penalty will be assessed before the account will be unblocked.
+For clients with a drop-in, custom package, 5- or 10-class package or private/semi-private Pilates package, each missed class/session due to a late cancel or “no show” will be forfeited.
+For clients with a basic monthly membership, a $24 penalty will be assessed before the account will be unblocked.
+For clients with an essentials or premium monthly membership, a $39 penalty will be assessed before the account will be unblocked.

 How do I download the Epiphany Pilates app?